 - 2.1 A measured volume of sample, approximately 1 L, is extracted with methylene chloride using a separatory funnel.
-The methylene chloride extract is dried and exchanged to hexane during concentration to a volume of 10 mL or less.
-The extract is separated by gas chromatography and the phthalate esters are then measured with an electron capture detector. - 2.2 Analysis for phthalates is especially complicated by their ubiquitous occurrence in the environment.
-The method provides Florisil and alumina column cleanup procedures to aid in the elimination of interferences that may be encountered.
+The methylene chloride extract is washed with dilute hydrochloric acid to remove free amines, dried, and concentrated to a volume of 10 mL or less.
+After the extract has been exchanged to methanol, it is separated by gas chromatography and the parameters are then measured with a nitrogen-phosphorus detector.4 - 2.2 The method provides Florisil and alumina column cleanup procedures to separate diphenylamine from the nitrosamines and to aid in the elimination of interferences that may be encountered.